March 24, 2014

 Kon Wajiro, Documenting Life in the Aftermath of Disaster

-A current exhibition at the New School explores the diagrammatic drawings and photographs of the celebrated Japanese architect-designer.
+A current exhibition at the New School explores the diagrammatic drawings of the celebrated Japanese architect-designer.

 Small sketches show fledgling barracks, tents pulled together around a tree trunk, a hunched figure lighting a fire nearby.
 Elsewhere, an illustration of a woman’s figure is littered with objects and text indicating “what she needs,” while a complementary sketch of a man depicts all the “things he wants.”
 Further down, a notated map diagrams the suicide points in Tokyo’s Inokashira park.
 These drawings and photographs are reproductions of originals that date back to 1923, done right after the devastating earthquake in the Japanese capital and carried on for years after.
 They also form the basis of an ongoing exhibition at the Aronson Gallery in the New School in New York City.